-- The council complies with the Local Government Transparency Code 2015.
-A recent internal audit review provided substantial assurance that controls were in place and working as intended. - Wyre Voice, an information leaflet produced by the council is delivered to every house in the Borough. - An easy to read 'narrative report' accompanies the Statement of Accounts.
+- The council complies with the Local Government Transparency Code 2015. - Wyre Voice, an information leaflet produced by the council is delivered to every house in the Borough. - An easy to read 'narrative report' accompanies the Statement of Accounts. - The Local Government Ombudsman annual report is published on the council's website.